Health Topics

 What is a breast biopsy?

-A breast biopsy is a procedure that removes a sample of breast tissue so that it can be checked for signs of disease.
-A doctor called a pathologist looks at the tissue under a microscope to diagnose breast cancer and other breast diseases.
+A breast biopsy is a procedure that removes a sample of breast tissue so that a pathologist (a type of doctor) can look at it under a microscope for signs of disease and cancer.

 Other names: core needle biopsy; core biopsy, breast; fine-needle aspiration; open surgery biopsy